ExamDay/NeuralGREWT/README.md

 <h1 align="center">NeuralGREWT<br>Neural Grammar Rule Extraction and Word Taxonomy</h1>
-Unsupervised learning of grammar rules and fuzzy word categories by principal component analysis of sentence probabilities derived from a GPT-2 oracle.
+Unsupervised learning of grammar rules and fuzzy word categories by principal component analysis of sentence probabilities derived from a natural language generation oracle.

 ## Theory
 A grammar is a set of rules for how symbols can be arranged to form valid strings in a language.
 Strings of symbols that follow all grammar rules are grammatically "valid".
 Grammatic validity is necessary for, but does not imply, sensicality.
 For example: the string of symbols (or sentence of words in this case) "The hat runs and cooks into a hairdresser." is a grammatically valid sentence that is also nonsensical in isolation ("in isolation" meaning in the absence of explanatory context).